-Most of the time when one thinks of suffering from allergies, they’re usually talking about themselves or a child, but did you know that “furry” family members can also suffer from allergic conjunctivitis or “hay fever” as well?
+When one thinks of allergies, they usually talk about themselves or a child, but did you know that “furry” family members can also suffer from allergic conjunctivitis or “hay fever”?

-If you are currently in the process of looking for a new pet or have recently adopted a brand new puppy or kitten, you may want to seriously take a look at what options you may have in purchasing a pet insurance policy on him or her so that if you find yourself being the proud new owner of “furry” little bundle of joy that just happens to suffer from allergies, you’re not going to be overwhelmed by vet bills in addition to a whole lot of sniffling and sneezing.
+Suppose you are looking for a new pet or have recently adopted a puppy or kitten.
+In that case, you may want to seriously take a look at what options you may have in purchasing a pet insurance policy on them so that if you find yourself being the proud new owner of a “furry” little bundle of joy that happens to suffer from allergies, you’re not going to be overwhelmed by vet bills in addition to a whole lot of sniffling and sneezing.

 Some common allergens that could potentially affect your dog or cat (or even you) may include: